vinniewrote/green-energy-gatsby/src/pages/about/index.md

 ### Goals

 Green Energy Consultants wants to provide businesses of all sizes a voice of reason in energy budgeting as well as help develop an energy strategy tailored for that particular business.
-We also want to help maximize our customers efficiency through the use of our GEMS software solution.
-The most comprehensive energy reporting and efficiency tool on the market today.

 ### Capabilities